KaterinaTrif/Cloud-Project-Accenture/README.md

-# MultiSoftware Enterprise Cloud Transition
+# MultiSoftware Cloud Infrastructure Solution

 ## Overview
 MultiSoftware Enterprise is a multinational software company of 350 people headquartered in Athens, Greece.
 This project focuses on transitioning from a dated on-premises architecture to a cloud environment hosted on Microsoft Azure.
 This repository contains all necessary files in order to design and implement the cloud infrastructure for the company.